 Cruise price per person excludes (mandatory, unless customer provides own): Port taxes (US$ 200) to be paid in advance, conservation fee (US$ 100) to be paid in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival.

-Optional extras: Scuba equipment rental (US$ 200 full set per trip), torch (US$ 8 per night dive) to be paid in advance, dive computer (US$ 60 per trip) to be paid in advance, additional dives on request, dive insurance, private divemaster US$ 1 200 (subject to availability), alcoholic and soft drinks (other than those included), transfers from selected hotels in Havana to and from the boat (US$ 180) to be paid in advance.
-Unless otherwise stated, all the listed items need to be paid on arrival.
+Optional extras: Scuba equipment rental (US$ 250 full set per trip), torch (US$ 8 per night dive), dive computer (US$ 60 per trip), additional onboard dives on request, dive insurance, private divemaster US$ 1 200 (subject to availability), onboard alcoholic and soft drinks (other than those included), return transfers from Camaguey or Santa Clara (US$ 100), return transfers from selected hotels in Havana to and from the boat (US$ 50).
+Unless otherwise stated, all the listed items need to be paid in advance.

 How to get there: If you wish to spend some time in Havana, you need to be in the city by Friday night.
 From Jose Marti International Airport, you can take a taxi to your pre-booked accommodation in Havana.
 The ride will take approximately 20-30 minutes and should cost 20-25 CUC one way.
 Agree on the price first, most taxis have meters however, they are rarely used.
 Ensure that you have accommodation reservations for at least one night before and 1 night after your liveaboard cruise (Havana hotels are booked up well in advance.
 Airbnb is highly recommended).
 A representative from Cuban Diving Centers will collect you at a very early 06:00 - 06:30 hrs from the Parque Central Hotel (or another agreed upon location at the time of your booking) for your 5-6 hour bus transfer to Jucaro Port, in Cuba's Ciego de Avila province.

 You will board the Avalon I liveaboard at approximately 12:00 hrs for the 3 hour voyage to Jardines de la Reina National Park.
-On the last day of the trip, you will cruise back to Jucaro Port and then travel via bus to Havana, arriving at approximately 20:30 hrs.
+On the penultimate day of the trip, you will cruise back to Jucaro Port and will overnight in port.
+Disembarkation is between 05:00-09:00 hrs and then you will travel via bus to Havana, arriving at approximately 20:30 hrs.
 The last dive of the trip will be around 14:00 hrs on the second last day of the trip.
 Please wait at least 18 hours before flying after diving.

 Non-diver rate: US$ 250 off the published price.

-Single supplement (if you do not want to share accommodation): This is optional - single travelers may choose to share a cabin or pay a supplement of approx. 65% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travelers may choose to share a cabin or pay a supplement of approx. 65% of the published price for own cabin.

-Dive clubs and group discounts: Pay for 8 guests and 1 additional person can join the cruise in the Standard cabin free of charge (total 9 or more guests).
-Pay for 14 guests and 2 additional guests can join the cruise in a Standard cabin free of charge (total 16 or more guests.)
-See whole boat charter rate below.
+Dive clubs and group discounts: Pay for 9 guests and 1 additional person can join the cruise in the Standard cabin free of charge (total 9 or more guests).

 The Avalon I's 8 Standard cabins are tastefully furnished in neutral tones.
 There are 2 cabins on the upper deck.
 They each have twin bunk beds, windows and share a bathroom.
 There are 2 triple cabins with private bathrooms on the main deck.
 Each cabin has twin bunk beds and a single bed with a window.
 The 4 cabins on the lower deck have private bathrooms and natural lighting via portholes.
 There are 3 cabins featuring double beds plus 1 cabin that has twin beds.